bioudi/dotfiles/README.md

-# My configuration of Vim editor
+# My configuration of Vim Config
+My configuration of Vim